teenachhabra19/Accessibility-Analyzer/README.md

 📄 Stores uploaded files and their corresponding reports in a database.

-🧠 Built-in integration with Spring AI (Day 5 module) to allow AI-powered suggestions for improving accessibility (WIP).(Working on this)
+🧠 Built-in integration with Spring AI to allow AI-powered suggestions for improving accessibility (WIP).(Working on this)